waterdrinkerAP/deathland/Deathland_lore.md

 body.
 Within a few seconds he becomes all black and freezes like a statue.<br/>
 Tsal:<br/>
     - I warned you Kavadar...
-Now the best I can do is to let you live here as a colored being...
+Now the best I can do is to let you live here as a Color Being...
 I am sorry, dodger.
-Tsal absorbs the powers from Kavadar, which turns Kavadar into a red colored being.
+Tsal absorbs the powers from Kavadar, which turns Kavadar into a red Color Being.
 He does not remember what he did until now.
 Tsal vanishes into the shadows, leaving Kavadar to wander the depths of Deathland.<br/>